vtenfys/notion-linux/README.md

 Once complete, you should have DEB and/or RPM packages in the `out` directory.

 ### Build `notion-enhanced`

+`notion-enhanced` is the Notion package with [Notion Enhancer](https://github.com/notion-enhancer/notion-enhancer) mods applied.

 To produce an AMD64 build, run the following: